Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The National Council of the Resistance of Iran, an Iranian opposition group, said that beginning in 1989, North Korea helped Iran build dozens of underground tunnels and facilities for the construction of nuclear-capable missiles (ABC News, November 21, 2005).
 According to an intelligence assessment from July 2005, Iran was aggressively trying to obtain the expertise, training, and equipment for developing a ballistic missile capable of reaching Europe (Guardian, January 4, 2006).

 Iran was the third most active country in flight-testing missiles in 2007, behind Russia and China.
-“They’re developing ranges of missiles that go far beyond anything they would need in a regional fight, for example, with Israel,” according to the head of the United States missile defense program Lt.
-Gen. Henry Obering said.
+“They’re developing ranges of missiles that go far beyond anything they would need in a regional fight, for example, with Israel,” according to the head of the United States missile defense program, Lt.
+Gen. Henry Obering.
 “Why are they developing missiles today that will be possible to reach Europe in few years?”
 (Associated Press, January 17, 2008).
 Defense Secretary Robert Gates said in September 2009: “The intelligence community now assesses that the threat from Iran’s short- and medium-range ballistic missiles, such as the Shahab-3, is developing more rapidly than previously projected.
 This poses an increased and more immediate threat to our forces on the European continent, as well as to our allies” (US Department of Defense, September 17, 2009).
 Iran claims the Shahab-3 is entirely Iranian-made, but U.S. officials say the missile is based on the North Korean “No Dong” missile design and produced in Iran.
 The United States also accuses China of assisting Iran’s missile program.

 In May 2009, Iran tested a new missile, the Sejil (Ashura), with a range of 1,200 miles, meaning that it could reach Israel, U.S. regional bases, and southeastern Europe (The Peninsula, May 21, 2009).
-The Sejil is similar to the Shahab-3, which was unveiled in September 2007.
+The Sejil is similar to the Shahab-3, unveiled in September 2007.
 That missile’s range had been improved from 810 to 1,125 miles (JTA, September 23, 2007).
 The missile, which is capable of carrying a non-conventional warhead, could be stationed anywhere in Iran and reach Israel as well as parts of Europe.
 “I won’t say the Iranians will be able to develop intercontinental ballistic missiles in the near future,” said Maj.
-Gen. Vladimir Dvorkin, head of the Moscow-based Center for Strategic Nuclear Forces, “but they will most likely be able to threaten the whole of Europe” (RIA Novosti, March 12, 2009).
+Gen. Vladimir Dvorkin, head of the Moscow-based Center for Strategic Nuclear Forces, “But they will most likely be able to threaten the whole of Europe” (RIA Novosti, March 12, 2009).

 Iran reportedly tested a Shahab-4 missile designed to have a range of 4,000 kilometers in January 2006.
-In addition, Iranian opposition figures Alireza Jafarzadeh told the AP that Iran is now producing 90 Shahab-3missiles, more than four times its previous production rate (Scotsman.com, March 2, 2006).
+In addition, Iranian opposition figure Alireza Jafarzadeh told the AP that Iran is now producing 90 Shahab-3missiles, more than four times its previous production rate (Scotsman.com, March 2, 2006).
 In January 2007, the deputy director of the Pentagon’s Missile Defense Agency said North Korea and Iran are cooperating in developing long-range missiles.
 Iran, he said, is also working on a space launcher that could allow it to develop an intercontinental ballistic missile (ICBM) that could hit the U.S. (Washington Times, January 30, 2007).
 Iran said in November 2007 it had built a new missile with a range of 1,250 miles (Reuters, November 27, 2007).

 In 2010, the Defense Intelligence Agency warned that Iran “continues to develop ballistic missiles capable of targeting Arab adversaries, Israel, and central Europe, including Iranian claims of an extended-range variant of the Shahab-3 and a 2,000-km medium-range ballistic missile (MRBM), the Ashura.
 Beyond the steady growth in its missile and rocket inventories, Iran has boosted the lethality and effectiveness of existing systems with accuracy improvements and sub-munition payloads.”